 - Amazon identifies "user enablements" as the unique user accounts that enabled a skill.
 Users might enable skills through voice interactions, the Alexa app, or the Alexa Skills Store.
 Some skills require users to link their accounts to enable the skill.
-See Skill metrics.
+See Skill activation and token retrieval metrics.

 - Q: Why is the number of unique customers and user enablements different?